Tell us about your background…

-What is a tech trend you are following, and why?
+What tech or industry trend excites you the most, and why?

 How did you find TiE Boston, and what prompted you to become a member?

 Very simple.
 I was teaching product development and innovation at Boston University, and Ashok Boghani was a neighbor.
 He said if you want to see innovation in action, attend a TiE event.
 I did, and got hooked!
 Volunteered for TiECON East and gradually got more curious and more involved.
 My philosophy was that I would be curious and enjoy the experience and not worry about what I got back.